-Many of us are aware that physical activity and exercising regularly can benefit our mental health, but few of us actually take up exercise for this reason.
+Many of us are aware that physical activity and exercising regularly can improve mental health.
+But few of us actually take up exercise.
 It is important to change the way we view exercise.
 Instead of thinking of it as something we ‘should do’ for our health, we should look at is as something that we do because we value the positive benefits it can offer to both our mental and physical wellbeing.

 With this in mind, here’s how taking up regular physical activity can improve our mental health…